 Normally, we gather groups of 8-12 people in a welcoming home, around once a month, where each group shapes its own unique, collective approach to faith and spirituality while planning, preparing and sharing a delectable meal together.
-During these days of quarantine and social distancing, we use Zoom!
+During these days of pandemic, we’re having outdoor “socially distanced” in-person gatherings.

 Email us (link at bottom of page) if you want to start or join a Dinner Gathering!